 But don’t worry.
 You are able to heal this gap by doing the proper exercises.
 Some beneficial exercises for closing the gap are bird dogs, cat-cow pose, and Kegels.
 Any exercises where you bulge your belly can increase the gap and should be avoided.
 Some of these exercises are crunches, twisting and rotating moves, any type of plank, and sit-ups.

 3. Breastfeeding – fat burner for some, fat retainer for others

 While I know many women who attribute their rapid post-partum weight loss to breastfeeding, there are others who claim that the opposite is the case.
 It is true that through breastfeeding you can burn up to 500 to 700 calories per day which is a quick weight loss method for many women.
 Personally, I had the opposite experience.
 I felt like my body was holding on to the extra fat as a preservation method given that I am burning all these extra calories.
 I was holding on to an extra 10 pounds that came off quickly once I stopped breastfeeding after 6 months.
-On a side note, if you do breastfeed, make sure you have the right bras for nursing and for pumping if you pump.
-Check out the high-quality nursing and pumping bras from Baby and Sunshine here.

 4. Nutrition, nutrition, nutrition